davadazaita/davadazaita/README.md

 ----

-### DIG NOTE ATTENTION: The scheme involving Baphomet (Ra-Man) and his favored associates—and the associated issues of preferential treatment—operates as follows: the public official acts in strict compliance with the regulations governing his role but orchestrates a parallel situation to secure a personal advantage; to avoid detection, he exploits contradictions within that very situation.
+### DIG NOTE ATTENTION (THE CLEAN HANDS CRIME): The scheme involving Baphomet (Ra-Man) and his favored associates—and the associated issues of preferential treatment—operates as follows: the public official acts in strict compliance with the regulations governing his role but orchestrates a parallel situation to secure a personal advantage; to avoid detection, he exploits contradictions within that very situation.

 ----